-Ok, so you are a complete beginner and want to have the easiest possible start on your guitar journey.
-The standard way to begin playing guitar is to learn some really easy chords and this is exactly that we should do here.
-We get underway with one finger chords, and then continue with two finger chords and finally look into easy chords including three fingers.
+OK, so you are a complete beginner and want to have the easiest possible start on your guitar journey.
+The typical way to begin playing guitar is to learn some basic chords and this is exactly that we will do here.
+We get underway with one-finger chords, and then continue with two-finger chords and finally look into easy chords including three fingers.

 How many chords are needed?

 You are probably not surprised with the answer: it depends.
-But, there are songs with only two or three chords, so you must not study hard and fill your brain with plenty of chords.
-Eventually, you will probably learn some more chords and expand your repertoire, but it is no hurry.
+There are many great songs with only two or three chords, so you don't have to study hard and fill your brain with plenty of chords.
+Eventually, you probably want to learn some more chords and expand your repertoire, but there is no hurry.

-Here is presented some of the easiest guitar chords around, a suggestion of chords for you as a beginner to try (instructions how to read the diagrams).
+Presented here is some of the easiest guitar chords around, a suggestion of chords for you as a beginner to try (instructions how to read the diagrams).

 Yes, they actually exist.
 We forgot to mention this in the beginning.
 These chords are, however, more of a curiosa.
-Anyway, here is two examples:
+Anyway, here are two examples:

 The names of the chords above are G6/add9 and Em/D. Notice the slight difference with two muted strings on the second one.
 Alright, let us move on to more useful stuff.